 Photo: Minar 136 W 46th St.

 Unfortunately eating these delicious rich meals every lunchtime started to have a number of negative effects, namely on my wallet and waistline!
-One day this changed thought when I was introduced to Ali "Al" Yeganeh and his Soup Kitchen International, a tiny lunchtime only soup kitchen, at 259A West 55th Street.
+One day this changed though, when I was introduced to Ali "Al" Yeganeh and his Soup Kitchen International, a tiny lunchtime only soup kitchen, at 259A West 55th Street.
 Finally, I was able to get delicious healthy lunches that didn't expand my waistline and left just enough room for dinner later in the evening.

 Photo: Soup Kitchen International 259A W 55th St.